-The House, within the the Committee on Natural Resources, has the subcommittee Indian, Insular and Alaska Native Affairs.
+The House, within the the Committee on Natural Resources, has the Subcommittee for Indigenous Peoples of the United States.

 The National Conference of State Legislatures has a portal on State-Tribal relations, which includes a list of state committees and commissions on Indian affairs and a database on current legislation that can affect tribal communities.

 USA.gov is the official U.S. Government search engine, which includes tribal websites.
 This link takes you to the tribes portal.

 Canada: Aboriginal Affairs and Northern Development Canada, and the Assembly of First Nations.